TobiPristupin/PerfProp/README.md

 Once installed, build PerfProp like a standard `CMake` project.
 In PerfProp's root, create a `build` directory.
 From that directory, run `cmake ..` and `make`.

+Currently, statistical relationships need to be hardcoded in code, so it might be beneficial to open the project in an IDE that can edit and build the project using CMake.

 # Usage
 perfprop {command} {args}